-My family have someone who suffers Alzheimer’s he does not even remember who his wife is (married 50 plus years standing), if he needs the toilet he has to be lifted by machine, he cannot just get up and walk as you or I would …Why?
-He can’t walk any-more, something you and I probably take for granted.
+My family has someone who suffers from Alzheimer’s he does not even remember who his wife is (married 50 plus years standing), if he needs the toilet he has to be lifted by a machine, he cannot just get up and walk as you or I would …Why?
+He can’t walk anymore, something you and I probably take for granted.

-For my relative’s walking became a luxury until it took that away from him.
+For the sufferer walking became a luxury until it took that away from him.
 He now finds himself confined to a wheelchair.

 I visit and watch on as he slowly deteriorates physically and mentally knowing there is nothing I can do to help, only watch, and wait as his immediate family has to.
 There is nothing any of us can do but wait for the inevitable to happen.